The Manual of the Psi

 The number of psionics a character can maintain at once is dependent on his or her Reason (mem) score.
 If the psi has a Reason (mem) rank of Typical (6) or less, they can only maintain one psionic at a time.
 For each rank of Reason (mem) they hold above Typical (6), a psi can maintain an additional power concurrently.
 A psi with Remarkable (30) ranked Reason (mem), for instance, can maintain four psi powers at once.

 This can involve a lot of power juggling as is necessary, while keeping as many running as one's mind can reasonably focus on.
 Toggling powers may seem inconvenient - and it is, to an extent - but when one has about twenty of them to choose from, it's hard to feel too sorry for a body.
-Scientific misfits need not bother with such matters, but then they can't gain all new powers without devastating their very bodies, now, can they?
+Misfits of science needn't bother with such matters, but then they can't gain new powers without devastating their very bodies, now, can they?

 After undertaking many adventures, or simply vanquishing the forces of evil for a time, a psi may have gained new insight into the world and how it works; in other words, Karma.
 For the most part, psi-actives use Karma much like any other character type, spending just as much when purchasing new talents or contacts, or when enhancing a current ability or power rank; this is handled as is defined in Life and Death.